Familiarizing yourself with concepts in the Architecture Reference is recommended prior to starting development on the backend.

 Resolvers abstract resource location into an extensible framework.
 Finding resources is different at almost every organization.
 Changing the first step of locating a resource should not require wholesale replacement of a feature.
 That's where resolvers come in.

-Resolvers start in protbuf with an object definition representing the user input needed to locate a resource.
+Resolvers start in protobuf with an object definition representing the user input needed to locate a resource.
 The fields are additionally annotated with schema information (such as

 display_name) at the object and field level so that the frontend knows how to render the appropriate form.